 Before asking how to react to a conflict at work or how to handle a conflict at work, it is essential to understand that there are various types of conflicts, each with specific origins.
+Understanding this diversity of conflicts is crucial, as how they are addressed and resolved can vary depending on their nature.
+Here are some types of workplace conflicts and their rationale for being.

-Conflicts of interest
+1. Conflicts of interest

-Conflicts of interest in the workplace arise when a situation arises where two employees simultaneously aspire to the same opportunity, whether it is a promotion, a particular assignment or a coveted position.
+Conflicts of interest in the workplace arise when a situation arises where two employees simultaneously aspire to the same opportunity, whether it is a promotion, a particular assignment, or a coveted position.

 In such circumstances, a rivalry sets in, and these colleagues can gradually become adversaries.